 Dietary supplements are foods that complement your diet and don't constitute an entire meal.

-According to an FDA provision, CBD products can't be labeled dietary supplements as its active ingredient (THC or CBD) is used in a drug approved under the Food, Drugs, and Cosmetics (FD&C) act.
+According to the FDA's CBD labeling requirements, CBD products can't be labeled dietary supplements as its active ingredient (THC or CBD) is used in a drug approved under the Food, Drugs, and Cosmetics (FD&C) act.

 Under the same provision, substances publicly investigated for new drugs are also exempt from being labeled Dietary Supplements.